Vaccination

 Neglected tropical diseases

 Starting with my PhD this work explores how tropical diseases of empire were repackaged as ‘neglected tropical diseases’ (NTD) concentrating on the 1970s to the present day.
 As part of the research, I developed a podcast and workshop series with Dr Erman Sozudogru at UCL and undertook fieldwork in Brazil and China on NTD policies.
-I am currently working on a book based on my PhD research and published by Routledge in the ‘Research on Ignorance Studies’ series in 2021.
+In 2021 I completed a book based on my PhD research and published by Routledge in the ‘Research on Ignorance Studies’ series.
 Key publications:

 - Vanderslott, S. (2021) Attention and Responsibility in Global Health: The Currency of Neglect (1st Edition).
 London, UK: Routledge. doi.org/10.4324/9780429355448